Cascade (juggling): Chops

-The distinctive carry occurs at the moment of catch; rather than returning the ball into the cascade pattern the juggler carries the ball in his/her hand in a downward-pointing semicircle over the ball just thrown by the other hand, in the case of single chops, or over the other hand, in the case of double chops.
+The distinctive carry occurs at the moment of catch; rather than returning the ball into the cascade pattern the juggler carries the ball in their hand in a downward-pointing semicircle over the ball just thrown by the other hand, in the case of single chops, or over the other hand, in the case of double chops.
 At the end of the semicircular movement the carried ball is tossed virtually straight up to be caught by the other hand.
 The hand used to carry then quickly returns to its original position to catch the ball that was thrown by the other hand.

 This pattern is of medium difficulty since very fast and controlled arm movements are necessary, though with practice, the pattern can actually be performed in a slow-looking motion.

 Variants

 Named variants include the "overhead cascade" and a virtually infinite number of cascade patterns such as 522, 720, 900, 72222, and so on (see article on Siteswap notation).